meetalva/alva-design/docs/guides/create-properties.md

 Let's update the designkit in our Alva file again.
 Then select the HelloWorld element you created earlier by clicking on it.
 Notice the second input in the property pane?

-That's an select, the input type Alva choooses for `enums`.
+That's an select, the input type Alva chooses for properties of type `enum`.

+You just mastered the fundamentals of making your components configurable and data-driven.
+Well done! :clap:

+> ❔
+> See our [Property Reference](../references/properties) for details on how Alva parses and analyzes your React components' interfaces.

 ---